teahaz/teahaz-server/dev/devlog.md

     some file on the server, outside of the server directory

 also maybe such a 2fa hash should be used as some sort of salt, so if masterpassword is leaked from some other function it cannot actually use it until it leaks the 2fa key

+# 23 jan 2021
+## working on cookies
+new idea for cookies
+the former idea i had for cookies would be really slow, as well as would have the potential of exposing the master password also it seemed like re-inventing jwt tokens so, although i dont like it, i think im going to go for good old session cookies i think i will also add a users.db
+2 main ideas for users.db
+* 1
+    id = cookie
+    this would mean that each entry in the db would have an id that is the cookie of the user a user could have more then one entry, if they have more then one device. entry would store a small amount of information, probably just `<id/cookie, user id>`
+    pros:
+        probably faster than the other one

+* 2
+    id = user id
+    in this implementation each entry would have the users unique id, along with all cookies connecting to them this could store more information, including all user specific data, like colour, avatar, password(hash), nickname, etc
+    pros:
+        all the data in one place
+        makes it easier to manage